Weekly West Nile Virus Update

 The WNV Story Map may not always be updated at the same time as the WNV Surveillance Statistics website and the Weekly Update.
 Please check back later if the Story Map does not align with the Weekly Surveillance Statistics and Weekly Update.

-Adult mosquito surveillance conducted during the week of May 26 to June 1, 2024 detected low numbers of Culex tarsalis mosquitoes in two trapping communities in southern Manitoba.
-To date, no positive West Nile virus (WNV) surveillance indicators have been identified anywhere in the province.
+Adult mosquito surveillance conducted during the week of June 16 to 22, 2024 detected above average numbers of Culex tarsalis mosquitoes in all health regions in southern Manitoba.
+Culex tarsalis were detected in 20 of 21 trapping communities.
+To date, no positive West Nile virus (WNV) mosquito pools or horses have been identified.
+One WNV-positive bird has been reported.
+Two confirmed WNV human cases have been reported, both related to travel outside of Canada.

 Manitobans are encouraged to enjoy warm weather activities and reduce the risk of mosquito bites and exposure to WNV by: